What is a vehicle recall?

 Vehicle and component recalls are a critical part of keeping you and the vehicles on our roads safe.

 A vehicle or component recall can occur if there is a safety issue that may cause injury or if the vehicle or component does not comply with applicable standards.

-From 1 July 2021, we will be the regulator for road vehicle and approved road vehicle component recalls under the Road Vehicle Standards Act 2018 and the Road Vehicle Standards Rules 2019.
-In the interim, please visit Product Safety Australia for all information and updates on Australian vehicle recalls.
+We are the regulator for road vehicle and approved road vehicles components, including recalls under the Road Vehicle Standards Act 2018 and the Road Vehicle Standards Rules 2019.

 On this page: